mautic/developer-documentation-new/docs/rest_api/campaigns.rst

    $campaign = $campaignApi->create($data);

 Create a new Campaign.
-To see more advanced example with Campaign events and so on, see the unit tests.
+To see a more advanced example with Campaign events and so on, see the unit tests.

 .. vale off